FastExport STRUCTURE :

 RENAME

-Change the name of a table, view, or macro.
+Change the name of a table, view,

 REPLACE MACRO